Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 The higher the prices of these things go, and when the price starts affecting supply, right now there's not a shortage of gasoline.

-The amazing, there's no shortage of gas, there's really no shortage of oil.
+The amazing, there's no shortage of gasoline.

-But nevertheless, as the price goes higher, it takes us closer to quote unquote alternatives.
+But nevertheless, as the price goes higher, it takes us closer to quote-unquote alternatives.

-We can't drill into Gulf ourselves.
+We can't drill in the Gulf ourselves.

-At some point, something has to give, and the higher price leads us that where.
+And the higher price leads us that where.

-Well, uh, let's look into Congress, the Congress that started the problem by demanding that lenders make riskier loans.
+Well, let's look into Congress, the Congress that started the problem by demanding that lenders make riskier loans.

 You know what the root of the problem is?